Zanzibar: Standard of living and health

 Considerable disparities exist in the standard of living for inhabitants of Pemba and Unguja, as well as the disparity between urban and rural populations.
-The average annual income is US $2500.
+The average annual income is US$2500.
 About half the population lives below the poverty line.

 Despite a relatively high standard of primary health care and education, infant mortality in Zanzibar is 54 out of 1,000 live births, which is 10.0 percent lower than the rate in mainland Tanzania.
 The child mortality rate in Zanzibar is 73 out of 1,000 live births, which is 21.5 percent lower than the rate in mainland Tanzania.
 The birth rate in Tanzania in 2021 is high, 35.64 births per 1000 population, but the rate is falling.

-It is estimated that 7% of children on Zanzibar have acute malnutrition.
+It is estimated that 7% of children in Zanzibar have acute malnutrition.

 Life expectancy at birth is 57 years, which is significantly lower than the 2010 world average of 67.2.

 The general prevalence of HIV/AIDS in the population of Zanzibar aged 15–64 is 0.5 percent, with the rate much higher in females (0.9 percent) than males (less than 0.1 percent).